 “support people to achieve their goals.”

 Want to find out more about becoming a swimming teacher and see whether it’s the right career for you?

 ▶️ Watch this video

 📧 Email us at firstname.lastname@example.org

-Vicki was able to complete the theory parts of the Level 1 and Level 2 teaching courses online, and she really enjoyed completing them,
+First, Vicki completed the theory parts of the Level 1 and Level 2 teaching courses online, and she really enjoyed them,

 “the e-learning gave me time to digest the information, and the interactive sessions were led by informative tutors, who kept the experience interesting and fun.